 A similar study has been completed in the past using Canadian data and the results are similar.
 Canadians are as poor at investing as our friends to the south.

 There are three reasons for underperformance.
-Most stock funds in which they invest underperformed the market by about one per cent.
-Fees and expenses account for at least one additional per cent.
-That leaves about five per cent of annual underperformance attributed to investor behavior.
+Most stock funds in which they invest underperformed the market by about one percent.
+Fees and expenses account for at least one additional percent.
+That leaves about five percent of annual underperformance attributed to investor behaviour.

 How is this possible?
 How can investors who are motivated to earn a good return have investments perform so significantly below the average return of the market in which they invest?
 This is a serious problem.

 The problem is not the investments; it is the investors.
 We need to understand investors as human beings is needed in order to explain their dismal investment performance.
 Behavioural finance has taught us that most people are very poor at investing because of the normal human tendencies of fear and greed.

 People wait for the stock market to appreciate in value until the “greed” factor kicks in.
 Then they want to participate in the rising market.
 Then after the stock market value declines, the same investor is overcome by fear and sells to avoid further loss.

 The timing is backwards.
 Most people have heard of the common mistake of buying high and selling low.
 That should be replaced by the opposite and correct strategy of buying low and selling high.

 Ilia Dichev is an accounting professor at Emory University in the United States.
 He has studied investment performance.
 The professor has explained how individuals get poor investment results.
 Money flows into hot markets and when the markets are down, investors get scared and leave the market.

 Dichev‘s research shows from 1926 to 2002 stock investors lagged behind the stock market annually by 1.3 percent.
 Surprisingly sophisticated investors including pension plans underperformed the market by at least three percent yearly versus the hedge funds they purchased.